khavishbhundoo/obfsproxy-openvpn/README.md

 `curl -so vpn.sh -L  https://raw.githubusercontent.com/khavishbhundoo/obfsproxy-openvpn/master/vpn.sh  && sudo bash vpn.sh`

-After the execution is complete , download the `scrambled-client.ovpn` file and reboot the server
+After the execution is complete , download the `scrambled-client.ovpn` file.

 # Usage
 This section will consist of detailed instructions on how to connect to the VPN